Generic selectors

 In addition to historical data, Google Earth Pro allows users to import various data layers, enhancing the analysis and understanding of geographic trends.

-2. Sentinel Hub
+2. Copernicus Browser (formerly Sentinel Hub EO Browser)

 Sentinel Hub interface displaying satellite imagery options